One Night Stand (1997 film)

 One Night Stand is a 1997 American drama film written and directed by Mike Figgis.
-The film stars Wesley Snipes, Nastassja Kinski, Kyle MacLachlan, Ming-Na and Robert Downey Jr. The first draft of the screenplay was written by Joe Eszterhas, who had his name removed from the project following Figgis's rewrite.
+The film stars Wesley Snipes, Nastassja Kinski, Kyle MacLachlan, Ming-Na Wen and Robert Downey Jr. The first draft of the screenplay was written by Joe Eszterhas, who had his name removed from the project following Figgis's rewrite.

 Plot

-The film is narrated by Max Carlyle (Wesley Snipes).
-Max lives in Los Angeles, where he has a successful career directing television commercials and is happily married to Mimi (Ming-Na), with whom he has two children.
-While visiting New York City, Max meets Karen (Nastassja Kinski) by chance after missing a flight; circumstances keep bringing them together over the course of the evening, and they end up spending the night together.
+Max Carlyle lives in Los Angeles, where he has a successful career directing television commercials and is happily married to Mimi, with whom he has two children.
+While visiting New York City, Max meets Karen by chance after missing a flight; circumstances keep bringing them together over the course of the evening, and they end up spending the night together.
 When he returns home, Max seems distant and unhappy, though Mimi can't tell why and Max won't say.
-A year later, Max and Mimi fly to New York to visit his close friend Charlie (Robert Downey Jr.), who is near death from AIDS.
-Max meets Charlie's brother Vernon (Kyle MacLachlan) and is introduced to his new wife—Karen.
+A year later, Max and Mimi fly to New York to visit his close friend Charlie, who is near death from AIDS.
+Max meets Charlie's brother Vernon and is introduced to his new wife—Karen.
 Facing Karen sends Max into an emotional tailspin, and he realizes that he must tell Mimi the truth about his indiscretion.